Preliminary remarks on Vaccines

 • icepacks

-The selection of cold chain equipment (PCOL) depends on factors such as the required vaccine storage capacity, cold life, weight, and volume of the box (depending on the transport mode), and the number of ice-packs needed.
-Refer to the PCOL catalogue for manufacturer's specification and item details.
+The selection of cold chain equipment (PCOL) depends on several factors, including required vaccine storage capacity, cold life, weight and volume of the box (based on the transport mode), and the number of ice-packs needed.
+Refer to the PCOL catalogue for manufacturer specification and item details.

 Practical recommendations

-It is essential to always qualify refrigerators before using them for storing medicines.
-You can seek support from your cold chain referent and your MSF procurement centre to assist with the qualification process.
+It is essential to qualify refrigerators before using them to store medicines.
+You can seek support from your cold chain referent and your MSF procurement centre for assistance with the qualification process.

-Designate and train a person responsible for the cold chain, along with a backup, to manage:
+Designate and train a person responsible for the cold chain, as well as a backup, to manage the following:

 Temperature monitoring

-Thermosensitive items must be continuously monitored for temperature throughout their lifecycle, using standard tools from the PCOL catalogue, such as:
+Thermosensitive items must be continuously monitored throughout their lifecycle using standard tools from the PCOL catalogue, such as:

 • alcohol thermometers